 Provides a comparative introduction to common political problems and the discipline of political science.
 Through an interdisciplinary study of various nation-states, students will develop an understanding of political behavior, political institutions, and public policy processes.

 POSC 210 Political Science Research and Methods

-Provides students with an understanding of various theoretical approaches to the study of politics and the public policy processes, as well as developing skills in social science quantitative and qualitative research methods.
+Provides students with an understanding of various theoretical approaches to the study of politics as well as developing skills in social science quantitative and qualitative research methods.
+Required Laboratory.